hieuwu/kotlin-android-practice/README.md

 **Problem with findViewById()**
 When our app has complex view hierarchies, `findViewById()` function will slow down the app.
 Why?
 Given that you need to access to a View, which is nested in a nested nested nested ViewGroup...Uh ohh...

 Android need to traverse all over the view herrachies from the root until get the needed one.
 If our app has so complex view, it is expensive to find a desired view.
-What if there is a way for the View know whenever the data changes and we don't need to go so far with expensive `findViewById()`?
+Is there a way for the View to update whenever the data changes and we don't need to go so far with expensive `findViewById()`?
 Use **Data Binding**

 **Benefits from Data Binding**
 - Code is shorter, easier to read, maintain